hschh86/dgx505-dump-tools/documents/DGX505Midi.md

 Not documented in the manual, YAMAHA proprietary XG Parameter Change message.

 This seems to behave like GM System ON, except it additionally resets MIDI Master Tuning to default.
-Still doesn't seem to affect the internal MSB thing.
+Still doesn't seem to affect the internal MSB thing or LOCAL.